March 31, 2017 ~ 10 a.m. to 4 p.m.

 First Friday and Saturday nights in December

-The Calvert Marine Museum invites you to enjoy the beauty of Solomons Island during the Solomons Christmas Walk, an annual event sponsored by the Solomons Business Association that takes place the first Friday and Saturday in December.
+The Calvert Marine Museum invites you to enjoy the beauty of Solomons Island during the Solomons Christmas Walk, an annual event sponsored by the Solomons Business Association.
 The museum will be open and free from 6 – 9 p.m. both evenings.